 - 2/3 cup milk

 - 2 tablespoons butter

-- 3/4 cup coarsely chopped pecans, toasted
+- 3/4 cup coarsely Diamond of California Chopped Pecans, toasted

 - In a heavy 1-qt. saucepan, combine sugar, milk and syrup.
 Cook and